michael2012z/BitBible/markdown/KJV/files/Job.md

 22. The shady trees cover him with their shadow; the willows of the brook compass him about.

-23. Behold, he drinketh up a river, and hasteth not: he trusteth that he can draw up Jordan into his mouth.he drinketh up: Heb. he oppresseth
+23. Behold, he drinketh up a river, and hasteth not: he trusteth that he can draw up Jordan into his mouth.

-24. He taketh it with his eyes: his nose pierceth through snares.He…: or, Will any take him in his sight, or, bore his nose with a gin?
+24. He taketh it with his eyes: his nose pierceth through snares.

 ## Job 41

-1. Canst thou draw out leviathan with an hook? or his tongue with a cord which thou lettest down?leviathan: probably an extinct animal of some kindwhich…: Heb. which thou drownest?
+1. Canst thou draw out leviathan with an hook? or his tongue with a cord which thou lettest down?

 2. Canst thou put an hook into his nose? or bore his jaw through with a thorn?